Costa Rica Water- Is It Safe To Drink?

 You will also see A y A workers constantly checking the water supply for purity.
 Oftentimes, the water will just be shut off for a day or so as construction on water pipes and checks for water purity happen.

-The only exception to water purity in Costa Rica I have found is in either rural or beach areas.
+The only exception to water purity in Costa Rica I have found is in either rural areas (small towns) or some rural beach areas.

 Some beach areas, especially on the Caribbean side, seem to have trouble with the desalination process and therefore the water filters become clogged.